c-gr34sl3y/rsg-hack-25-pres/slides.md

 - Since 2015, an annual set of programming challenges following Advent

 - Interested in a deeper drive from Eric Wastl?
 A very entertaining presentation here: [https://www.youtube.com/watch?v=uZ8DcbhojOw](https://www.youtube.com/watch?v=uZ8DcbhojOw)
- (particularly fun showing how he emergency scaled up his infrastructure at the beginning in 2015!)

 - For us?
 A good structure for "working together collaboratively, learning new or polishing existing skills"